AnshMishra10/web-scrapper/README.md

 # 🚗 Web Scraper (JavaFX + JSoup)

 This is a simple yet functional JavaFX desktop application that performs **web scraping** using the [JSoup](https://jsoup.org/) library.
-It demonstrates how to build a GUI-based Java application that fetches and displays data from a live website, in this case, scraping car names and prices from [CarDekho](https://www.cardekho.com/).
+It demonstrates how to build a GUI-based Java application that fetches and displays data from a live website.

 ## ✨ Features